 Turning onto Kramer from Pembridge Joe went to the Victorian-style townhouse that Rimble used for the Detective business and turned the key in the lock.
 He walked through the entranceway to the hall with the crimson wood trim that permeated the entire house.

 Searle Jones came from his office.
 “How’d it go?”

-“Oh,” Searle mouthed startled, all to mindful of the consequences that could mean coming from CIA headquarters.
+“Oh,” Cyril mouthed startled, all to mindful of the consequences that could mean coming from CIA headquarters.

 “Anything, in particular, you want to know?”
-Searle called.
+Cyril called.